rdrgmnzs/pulp_centos_errata_import/README.md

 To run this script on CentOS you need pulp-admin-client, pulp-rpm-admin-extensions, perl-Switch, perl-XML-Simple, perl-Text-Unidecode and perl-Frontier-RPC

-This script was modified from Steve Meier's script which can be found at http://cefs.steve-meier.de/
+This script was modified from Steve Meier's script for spacewalk which can be found at http://cefs.steve-meier.de/

 # Usage
   1. Sync repositories